 The visual contrast between the clubs couldn't have been greater.
 Detroit, with its olde English "D" logo, classic uniforms and pre-war rust-belt city ballpark vs. San Diego, with their contemporary brown and white uniforms trimmed with orange and yellow.
 Hailing from sunny southern California, they didn't even exist the last time the Tigers won a pennant.

 The Padres and Tigers had two things in common.
-Each had a Hall-bound manager, the Padres' Williams and the Tigers' Sparky Anderson.
-The other thing was fast food.
+Each had a Hall-bound manager -- the Padres' Williams and the Tigers' Sparky Anderson -- and each had a tie to fast food.
 Detroit's owner was Tom Monaghan, founder of Domino's Pizza.
 San Diego's owner for a decade was Ray Kroc, the man who made McDonald's famous.

 |The official program had a fold-out cover|